-Notwithstanding clause 15.3 the architect may whenever he considers it necessary so to do, issue instructions requiring any defects, shrinkage or other faults which shall appear within the defect liability period named in the appendix which are due to material or workmanship not in accordance with this contract or to exposure to sun or weather occurring before practical completion of the works to be made good, and contractor shall within reasonable time after receipt of instruction, in which case the contract shall be adjusted accordingly, entirely at his own cost.provided no such instruction shall be issued after delivery of a schedule of defects or after 14 days of the expiration of the defect liability period.Clause 15.4
+Notwithstanding clause 15.3 the architect may whenever he considers it necessary so to do, issue instructions requiring any defects, shrinkage or other faults which shall appear within the defect liability period named in the appendix which is due to material or workmanship not in accordance with this contract or to exposure to sun or weather occurring before practical completion of the works to be made good, and contractor shall within a reasonable time after receipt of the instruction, in which case the contract shall be adjusted accordingly, entirely at his own cost, provided no such instruction shall be issued after delivery of a schedule of defects or after 14 days of the expiration of the defect liability period.Clause 15.4

-8. Inspection of contractors insurance
+8. Inspection of contractors’ insurance

 Very often in the course of construction, liabilities such as injuries and sometimes death may arise, because of this, the contractor and subcontractor are required to take and maintain insurance that covers their liabilities and indemnifies the client.